-Students receiving a student loan must pay a Confirmation Deposit by August 15.
+Undergraduate students receiving a student loan must pay a Confirmation Deposit by August 15.

-How to Process an Alberta Loan: Students who receive loan assistance through the Students' Finance Board of the Province of Alberta should submit all copies of their Certificate of Eligibility with their Student OneCard to the Financial Services fees wicket on the third floor of the Administration Building or, during early September or January, to the loans area of the Universiade Pavilion.
+How to Process an Alberta Loan: Students who receive loan assistance through the Students' Finance Board of the Province of Alberta and who have received a Confirmed Certificate of Loan Eligibility may go directly to Edulinx or a participating Canada Post outlet.
+Students with an Unconfirmed Certificate of Loan Eligibility should bring this form with their Student OneCard to Student Receivables, Financial Services on the third floor of the Administration Building.
+In early September or January students should check the Office of the Registrar and Student Awards website (www. registrar.ualberta.ca) for information on the location and hours of service for loan form signing.

-Students wishing to pay only Fall tuition and fees must present a Student Finance Board Notice of Assessment indicating further loan disbursements.
+Students with an Unconfirmed Certificate of Loan Eligibility wishing to pay only Fall tuition and fees must present a Student Finance Board Notice of Assessment indicating further loan disbursements.
 Without this document, the tuition and fees for the full year will be deducted.